Heriberto Gil Martínez: The Colombia-Peru War

 The squadrons were composed of the cream of Colombian aviation and Lt.
 Heriberto Gil, known among his peers as the " 'Chato", Gil was assigned to the Third Squadron, taking as companions Captain Arthur Lemos Inn, Captain Ernesto Esguerra and Captain Jose Ignacio Forero.

 The work of the officers was intense aviators, as well as the different missions that must constantly make to their fighters, as were those of observation, reconnaissance, transport troops and military supplies and provisions, had to establish airlift aircraft between several sites because of the difficult conditions of the thick jungle.
 The contest required to be continuously alert to always act with precision and quickly, without rest, for the alarms, one after another, they always kept ready.

-Lieutenant Gil, always beside his plane, an Osprey, average machine between the planes of observation and hunting, gave proof of great patriotism in each of the interventions that played an active part, which were many, but where it was really important and their participation was important in making Puerto Güeppi on Sunday 26 March 1933, where after nine months of the detachment Colombian armed conflict began its attack on Peru's position of Güeppi in the courageous and overwhelmingly supported by artillery fire mountain artillery and gunboats ARC ARC Cartagena and Santa Marta bombing squadron air force, which was decisive, consisting of eleven aircraft attacking for eight continuous hours.
-Undoubtedly, this was the most important and decisive action throughout the contest, he excelled, according to the commentary of his own comrades, Lt.
-Gil Martinez, for his courage, bravery, skill and chivalry.
+Lieutenant Gil participated in the battle of Puerto Güeppi on March 26, 1933.

 Death

-Barely two months after taking Puerto Güeppi, the Fleet Air South, which had already submitted the disappearance of Captain Ernesto Guevara, the 21 May 1933 experiencing a new event with extremely painful and irreparable consequences.
+Just two months after taking Puerto Güeppi, the Fleet Air South, which had already submitted the disappearance of Captain Ernesto Guevara, the 21 May 1933 experiencing a new event.
 Finding Caucayá Lt.
 Gil (now Puerto Leguizamo) pursuant to superior orders, should continue to Puerto Boy in the plane Junkers 202 pilot in command of the German Martin Haenichen, mecánicos Rafael Hernandez, Narciso Combariza and Erich Rettich, this also German, as indeed happened, leaving the 202 in midday with that destination.

 Account Colonel Jose Ignacio Forero that below Caucayá had begun to form a strong storm, and although the Junkers took off smoothly, to make a shift to La Tagua, a powerful blast he invested, thus falling to the Putumayo River drowned where the pilot of the ship, Lt.
 Gil and mechanics Combariza and Fernandez.
 The mechanic Erich Rettich, excellent swimmer, managed to stay on the surface, clinging to one of the floats until he was rescued.